joinemm/empire/README.md

 ---

-This are my NixOS flake, including all my system dotfiles and settings.
+This is my NixOS flake, including all my system dotfiles and settings.

 It contains configurations for multiple host systems, and is split into nixos modules and home-manager modules,